-Each encoder connector on the Guidance 1000A/B provides pins for interfacing to a differential incremental encoder or an absolute encoder.
+Each encoder connector on the Guidance 1000A provides pins for interfacing to a differential incremental encoder or an absolute encoder.
 This interface can also be utilized to connect to single-ended encoders.
 However, it is always best to select an encoder with differential signals for the greatest noise immunity.
-Please see the section on Third Party Equipment for specific pin assignment for absolute encoders.
+See "Third Party Equipment: Overview" on page 52 for specific pin assignment for absolute encoders.

-If a single-end encoder is connected using twisted pair wire, the low side of both ends of each twisted pair should be connected to ground, and the A-, B-, and Z- signals of the controller's differential encoder inputs should each be pulled to 5 V through a 2 K resistor.
+If a single-end encoder is connected using twisted pair wire, the low side of both ends of each twisted pair should be connected to ground, and the A-, B-, and Z- signals of the controller's differential encoder inputs should each be pulled to 5V through a 2K resistor.
 The A+, B+ and Z+ signals should be connected without any special modifications.
 For high volume OEM applications, surface mounted pull-up resistors can be installed at Brooks's factory to configure specific encoder channels for single-ended encoders.
-For qualified applications, contact PreciseFlex Sales, sales_preciseflex@brooksautomation.com, to discuss this option.
+For qualified applications, contact Brooks Sales at sales\preciseflex@brooksautomation.com to discuss this option.

 Due to pin limitations, if several wires must be connected to a single pin, a larger crimp pin should be used.

 Figure 3-4 illustrates how to interface to a differential encoder.